 Would you like to attend a conference to learn more about current trends in teaching in higher education?
-Would you like to incorporate the use of smart phones into your classroom activities?
+Would you like to incorporate the use of smart phones in your classroom activities?
 Do you want to develop a course that allows students to demonstrate their learning in a variety of ways?
-Do you want to conduct focused evaluation and assessment of your course to better understand how well students are learning the things you want them to know?
+If so, you may want to apply for a C-TEL Small Grant to help support your efforts.

 In keeping with the mission of the University and the inception of Vision 2022, C-TEL encourages and prioritizes proposals whose goal is to explore learning-centered teaching practices that emphasize active learning and/or increase student engagement.
-Projects must include a specific plan for the assessment of the impact of proposed activities on student learning.
+Priority is given to projects that seek to employ new technologies, diversity, inclusive practices, or high impact practices in teaching and learning.
+All projects must include a specific plan for systematic assessment of the impact of proposed activities on student learning.

-Full-time and part-time faculty and full-time staff members are eligible to apply for funding of up to $2000 once each academic year (July 1 - June 30).
+Full-time and part-time faculty and full-time staff members are eligible to apply for funding of up to $2000 once each year (July 1 - June 30).
+Applicants who are carrying out more complex projects that are also eligible for Curriculum Development Grant funds or Assessment Development Grant funds may apply for up to $3000 once earch year.
+Please see the criteria description and application form for Teaching and Learning Grants for details.
 Proposals from individuals who have not received funding within the previous two years will be given top priority for consideration.
 Other proposals will then be considered based upon the availability of remaining funds.

 Members of the committee awarding grants will base their decisions on the following:

 C-TEL Small Grant proposals are due September 11, 2014 and April 1, 2015.

 A PDF of the Small Grant Application form is available in the left column of this web site.
 To request a MSWord version of the C-TEL Small Grant application contact Joan Bayens in the Office of the Vice President for Academic Affairs: email@example.com